AlGepe/OmniSnippets_JS/docs/codeBasics/simpleVars.rst

 .. rubric:: Footnotes

-.. [#f1] Except for members of the Royal Family and horseshow crabs, obviously.
+.. [#f1] Except for members of the Royal Family and horseshoe crabs, obviously.
-.. [#f2] Which it would not understand and therefor show an error.
+.. [#f2] Which it would not understand and therefore show an error.
 .. [#f3] The word practice in the context my refer to making lots of mistakes, getting desperate or simply spending more time getting intimate with our beloved cJS section on BB